-Can extend course to 5 days if still symptomatic after 3-day course
+Can extend course to five days if still symptomatic after three-day course

-There is no evidence to clearly define an optimal oxygen saturation (SpO2) target for young children with respiratory illnesses and therefore threshold for supplemental oxygen administration.
-Consensus opinion supports a target of SpO2 ≥94%.
+There is no evidence to clearly define an optimal oxygen saturation (SpO2) target and therefore the threshold for administration of supplemental oxygen for young children with respiratory illnesses.
+Consensus opinion supports a target of SpO2 of 94% or above.
 Lower saturations may be tolerated depending upon institutional practice.
-A study in children with bronchiolitis aged <12 months showed that a target SpO2 >90% was as safe and clinically effective as 94%.25 This study may influence future consensus opinion in other respiratory tract illnesses in children.
-A current randomised controlled trial studying high flow oxygen therapy for children with acute hypoxemic respiratory failure uses a cut off of ≤92% for the commencement of oxygen supplementation.26
+A study in infants (age less than 12 months) with bronchiolitis showed that a target SpO2 of more than 90% was as safe and clinically effective as 94%.16 This study may influence future practice in other respiratory illnesses.
+A current randomised controlled trial studying high flow oxygen therapy for children with acute hypoxemic respiratory failure uses a cut off of less than or equal to 92% for the commencement of oxygen supplementation.17

-Low flow oxygen should not be given to children for work of breathing in isolation, and the practice of “fly-by” oxygen (ie. leaving a mask adjacent the patient’s face) is discouraged.
-Transient (< 5 mins) desaturations below the local limit during sleep with rapid self-correction does not mandate increasing or commencing supplemental oxygen.
-Nurse-initiated commencement of supplemental oxygen is suitable however, a review by a medical officer should be requested at the time for cause of deterioration and, where applicable (per institutional recommendations), should be prescribed on an oxygen order form.8
+Low flow oxygen should not be given to children for work of breathing in isolation, and the practice of “fly-by” oxygen (i.e. leaving a mask adjacent the patient’s face) is discouraged.
+Desaturations below the local limit for less than five minutes during sleep with rapid self-correction does not mandate increasing or commencing supplemental oxygen.
+Nursing staff may initiate supplemental oxygen however, a medical review should be requested at the time to ascertain the cause of deterioration.
+Oxygen should be prescribed on an oxygen order form as per local practice.8

 Continuous oximetry should be performed in children requiring oxygen.

 Magnesium sulphate is thought to act by decreasing the uptake of calcium by bronchial smooth muscle cells, which leads to bronchodilation.
-In addition, magnesium may have a role in inhibiting mast cell degranulation, which reduces inflammatory mediators.17, 18 Whilst there is no clear evidence for magnesium sulphate in the treatment of pre-school wheeze it can be considered for children who are not responding to inhaled therapies.11
+In addition, it may have a role in inhibiting mast cell degranulation, which reduces inflammatory mediators.18,19 There is no clear evidence to support use for the treatment of pre-school wheeze.11

-Magnesium sulphate should be administered using safety software syringe drivers with a standard concentration of 0.5 mmol/ml. e.g. for a patient who weighs 10kg, the magnesium sulphate dose is 0.2mmol/kg = 2 mmol.
-This translates to 4ml of 0.5 mmol/ml solution, and must be administered through a safety software syringe driver over 10 to 20 minutes to minimise the risk of too rapid administration and dosing errors.
+Administer Magnesium sulphate using safety software syringe drivers with a standard concentration of 0.5 mmol/mL. e.g. a 10 kg child, the Magnesium sulphate dose is 0.2 mmol/kg = 2 mmol.
+This translates to 4 ml of 0.5 mmol/mL solution and must be administered through a safety software syringe driver over 10 – 20 minutes to minimise the risk of too rapid administration and dosing errors.

 |Magnesium sulphate (IV) dosing for the treatment of wheeze in pre-school children

-Monitor knee reflexes if repeating doses to assess for magnesium toxicity which can result in respiratory failure.
-Magnesium should be ceased/no further doses given if reflexes are absent.
+Monitor knee reflexes if repeating dose to assess for magnesium toxicity which can result in respiratory failure.
+Cease magnesium if reflexes absent.

 Monitor venous potassium levels.

-Whilst oral and parenteral corticosteroids appear to have similar efficacy, intravenous steroids may be considered in child with a severe wheeze who cannot tolerate oral medication or has a decreased conscious level.
+Consider in a child with severe wheeze who cannot tolerate oral medication or has a decreased conscious level.

 |Steroid (IV) dosing for the treatment of wheeze in pre-school children